xilverkamui/islamicfinder-rss-prayer-times/README.md

+# THIS PROJECT IS NOT WORKING ANYMORE.
+PLEASE USE https://github.com/xilverkamui/rss-prayer-times INSTEAD

 # IslamicFinder RSS Prayer Times

 This project is a PHP script that retrieves prayer times for a specific location from the Islamic Finder website and generates an RSS feed or HTML output based on user preferences.